reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 ## AWS RDS Concepts
 [Amazon Relational Database Service (AWS RDS)](https://aws.amazon.com/rds/) is a managed service for a set of supported relational databases.
 As of today, the supported databases are Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.

-Apart from providing a reliable infrastructure and scalable capacity, AWS takes care of all the database administration tasks like taking backups and applying database patches while leaving us free to focus on building our applications.
+Apart from providing reliable infrastructure and scalable capacity, AWS takes care of all the database administration tasks like taking backups and applying database patches while leaving us free to focus on building our applications.

 ### DB Instance
 An RDS DB instance is the basic building block of Amazon RDS.
 It is an isolated database environment in the cloud and is accessed using the same database-specific client tools used to access on-premise databases.